 The entire lineup can be used for a full family getaway and also as a track day vehicle.
 Subaru was formed in the 1950s by a collection of Japanese companies that formed Fuji Heavy Industries Ltd. As a result of which Subaru was formed as the automotive division.
-The first Subaru car was unveiled in 1954 by the name P-1 which was later changed to Subaru 1500.
-It was outfitted by a four-cylinder engine, front-wheel wishbone independent suspension and it was also first Japan-made car build on the monocoque body design.
+The first Subaru car was unveiled in 1954 by the name P-1, which was later changed to Subaru 1500.
+It was outfitted with a four-cylinder engine, front-wheel wishbone independent suspension, and it was also the first Japan-made car built on the monocoque body design.

-General motors aiming at strengthing their foreign market presence acquired a 20% stake in Fuji Heavy Industries but it didn’t last long.
+General motors aiming at strengthing their foreign market presence acquired a 20% stake in Fuji Heavy Industries, but it didn’t last long.
 Currently, Toyota owns a small percentage of shares in Fuji Heavy Industries.
-Current Subaru lineup includes vehicles from high performance focused to family concerned cars and wagons.
-Such as the WRX STI, BRZ, and Forester.
-The brand is seen as the top-level performance and practicality focused vehicle manufacturer.
+The current Subaru lineup includes vehicles from high performance focused to family-focused cars and wagons such as the WRX STI, BRZ, and Forester.

-Engineers at Subaru are planning to move forward into the future and a reflection can be seen in the latest Subaru Ascent which is a great example of how to get maximum power and best mileage out of powertrain by putting bigger turbos on smaller engines.
-This is not the first time Subaru did this, they are doing the same from the 80s by putting bigger turbochargers on smaller displacement engines which can dominate vehicles with much larger displacement engine while returning fabulous miles per gallon.
+Engineers at Subaru are planning to move forward into the future, and a reflection can be seen in the latest Subaru Ascent, which is a great example of how to get maximum power and best mileage out of the powertrain by putting bigger turbos on smaller engines.
+This is not the first time Subaru did this, they are doing the same since the 80s by putting bigger turbochargers on smaller displacement engines, which can dominate vehicles with much larger displacement engines while returning fabulous miles per gallon.